Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 ```

 Please note that the order of the modules in the list will be taken into account when electing the push service to be used on a device: if both services are available and working then the Catapush SDK will pick the first in the list.

 <br/><br/>

+## Migration from Catapush 11.1.x

+Catapush 11.2.x added support to Android notification channels.<br/>
+To allow the customization of the notification styling for each channel we had to update our SDK interface to let you provide one or more `NotificationTemplate`s to the SDK initialization.
+<br/><br/>
+The following changes to your app's code are required:

+- The Android notification channel ID has to be moved moved from the `Catapush.init(…)` method to the `new NotificationTemplate.Builder(String notificationChannelId)` builder
+- The `setNotificationTemplate(…)` method has been removed, now the main/default `NotificationTemplate` has to be passed as the 3rd argument of the `Catapush.init(…)` method
+- If you want to configure one or more `NotificationTemplate`s other than the main/default one, pass them in a `Collection<NotificationTemplate>` as the 4th parameter of the `Catapush.init(…)` method, otherwise set this parameter to `null`

+A new metod `Catapush.updateNotificationTemplate(…)` has been added to allow the customization of a notification channel styling after the Catapush SDK initialization.

+<br/><br/>